 The ERB determines ASSP’s Professional Safety Articles of the Year Award recipients based on the initial article review process.
 This award process is conducted so that recipients are communicated to the Council on Professional Development by March 15.

-First-place recipient receives $500; second place $400; third place $300.
-Each recipient also receives a commemorative item.
+Each recipient receives a commemorative item.

 - Students must be members of ASSP.